polsys/ennemi/docs/tutorial.md

 ## Time lag

-In many systems, variables are coupled with a time lag.
+In many systems, variables are coupled with a time delay.
 There may be a clear dependence between $Y(t)$ and $X(t-\Delta)$, whereas the apparent link between $Y(t)$ and $X(t)$ may be weaker or nonexistent.